 Previously, child support in Illinois was calculated by primarily using the payor’s net income.
 The family court judge was to deduct from the payor’s gross income certain items to come up with the payor’s net income.

-Depending on the number of children, a percentage was paid of the net income.
+Depending on the number of children, a percentage was paid for the net income.
 It was 20% for one child, 28% for two children, 32% for three children, etc.

 For residents of Illinois, this is a substantial change from how child support worked before.
 In some ways, this will make the way Illinois calculates child support more similar to how child support has been calculated in Missouri, although there are certainly some differences.